Time to Shift Creation to Care

 2. Choosing the Right People

-Whether it’s team members, collaborators, or clients—rushing into partnerships can lead to costly misalignments.
-Taking time to feel into values, working styles, and long-term compatibility leads to more trust and less friction down the line.
+Whether it’s team members, collaborators, or clients - rushing into partnerships can lead to costly misalignments.
+Taking time to feel into values, working styles, and long-term compatibility leads to more trust and less friction over time.

 3. Creating Offerings with Intention